 - Who are the newcomers to the market, and which of them are doing something interesting?

 - What are other companies (and competitors) doing that are successful or unsuccessful?

 - Who are the leading players in our industry with whom we should communicate?

 - What are our customers’ feelings, what drives them, and how have they changed over time?

-Help employees build their networks.
+Employee Networks: help employees build their own

 - Encourage your employees to participate in social media and make themselves visible.